 So, when’s the best time to have LASIK?
 It’s when you feel totally ready!

 Of course, LASIK is not right for every patient and there may be other considerations.
-If you’re ready to find out if LASIK is right for you, the best thing you can do is to schedule a consultation with Dr. Rosenbaum in Lansing.
+If you’re ready to find out if LASIK is right for you, the best thing you can do is to schedule a consultation with Our Doctors in Lansing.
 Contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com today.